aniru-dh21/AuthSignal-MagicLink/README.md

 4. Once you have configured the authenticator, navigate to the API Keys option.
 Here, you will find your Secret Key, which will be necessary for implementing the authentication.

 ## Application Flow

+Let's understand the flow of the application:

+### Initial Visit